 If you want to go slightly farther afield, walk 3-4 blocks down Merrimac Street (which becomes Congress Street) toward the Faneuil Marketplace area.

 As you pass the Boston Holocaust Memorial, look across it to Union Street, where you'll see a bunch of small pubs, including a couple of Boston's most historic taverns (Green Dragon (shown in photo above) and Bell in Hand - more about them here.

 Peek in, and you'll see that "historic" does NOT mean "dull" - these pubs will also be full of celebrating sports fans, but will tend to be somewhat quieter and perhaps more convivial than the area closer to the Garden.

 Once you reach Faneuil Marketplace (shown in photo on the left), you'll find everything from a recreation of the Cheers bar to Ned Devine's Pub and several other places.

 All of our bars and pubs by law must also serve food, so almost any of these places (assuming you avoid the obvious dive bars around the Garden) will also be a good place to eat.
 Just keep in mind that if they're packed with fans, service may not be as good as in non-crowd times.

-If you're coming to an event at the Garden, spend the night or the weekend at one of the nearby hotels, such as the glamorous Onyx (shown in photo), member of the highly-regarded Kimpton hotel family:
+Coming to an event at the Garden?
+Spend the night or the weekend at a nearby hotels, such as the glamorous Onyx (shown in photo), part of the Kimpton hotel family: